Virtual Walking Therapy for Neuropathic Pain

 The trial requires that participants be stable on their pain medication for at least one month, so you will not need to stop taking your current medications.

-Is Virtual Walking Therapy safe for humans?
+What prior data suggests that Virtual Walking Therapy is safe for neuropathic pain?

 This trial is for adults with incomplete spinal cord injuries who are experiencing neuropathic pain.
 Specific eligibility criteria have not been provided, but typically participants must meet certain health conditions and may be excluded based on factors that could interfere with the study or their safety.Inclusion Criteria